sminerport/sminerport/README.md

 ## 🌟 Featured Projects

+- [**K-Nearest Neighbors Classifier**](#project-1-k-nearest-neighbors-classifier) - A Python implementation of the KNN classification algorithm, including preprocessing, cross-validation, and a sample dataset for demonstration.
+- [**Word2Vec with TensorFlow 2.0**](#project-2-word2vec-with-tensorflow-20) - An implementation of the Word2Vec algorithm using TensorFlow 2.0 to compute vector representations of words, trained on the text8 dataset.
+- [**Text Augmentation using Back-Translation**](#project-3-text-augmentation-using-back-translation) - A Python script that leverages the NLPAug library and round-trip translation technique to augment text datasets for various NLP tasks.
+- [**AVL Tree Implementation**](#project-4-avl-tree-implementation) - A Python implementation of an AVL tree (balanced binary search tree) that automatically maintains balance as new nodes are inserted or removed.
+- [**Boston Housing Analysis**](#project-5-boston-housing-analysis) - A comprehensive analysis of the Boston Housing dataset using various regression models, providing valuable insights into the housing market in Boston.
+- [**Universal-EDA**](#project-6-universal-eda) - A Python library that provides an easy-to-use interface for Exploratory Data Analysis (EDA) and data loading, supporting various datasets.
+- [**Sequence Prediction ANN**](#project-7-sequence-prediction-ann) - A Python implementation of a simple Artificial Neural Network (ANN) for predicting the next number in a given sequence, using NumPy and scikit-learn.

 ### [Project 1: **K-Nearest Neighbors Classifier**](https://github.com/sminerport/iris-knn-classifier)

 **Short description:** This repository contains a Python implementation of the k-nearest neighbors (KNN) classification algorithm.
 The project includes preprocessing, cross-validation, and the KNN classifier itself, along with a sample dataset to demonstrate its usage.
 The implementation is modular and easy to use, making it suitable for a wide range of classification tasks.